Dave9400/HODLRaceDAO/contracts/CONTRACTREVIEW.md

 ```
 1. Alice gets signature for 100 wins on Base Sepolia
 2. Attacker deploys identical contract on another chain with same signer
-3. Attacker deploys NASCORN token copy and sends to new contract
+3. Attacker deploys APEX token copy and sends to new contract
 4. Alice (or attacker with her TX data) replays signature on new chain
 5. Drains second contract
 ```